Senior Lecturer in Health & Social Care

-Full time: £7,470
+Full time: £8,250

-Part time: £830 (20 credits), £1,245 (30 credits)
+Part time: £920 (20 credits)

 For questions regarding study and admissions please contact us:

-The full-time course runs over a 12 month period from early September until the end of August.
+The full-time community leadership course runs over a 12 month period from early September until the end of August.
 Students study 7 modules, all of which are mandatory and aimed at meeting the contemporary challenges of youth and community leadership, topics studied:

 The academic team have professional qualifications and extensive experience within youth and community development, social work and counselling.
 They maintain and continually develop their professional skills through ongoing practice, leadership and management roles in community based organisations, partnership working in the locality and ongoing research and study.